 - Attachment and Symbol source support data view selection, Selected features, or Auto-populated features (with List).

-Set link— Add a link to the image so it opens a page, window, or a view in a section in your app or opens an external web address.
+Set link— Add a link on the image to go to other content, such as a page, window, web address, block, or a view in a section in your app.
 You can choose whether the link opens in the same window as the app, the top window, or a new window.

 Tooltip—Provide hover text to describe the image.